samfoo/samfoo.github.io/source/quotes.md

 in others.
 Our soul abhors a vacuum.
 At all costs it longs for contact."

 <div class="attrib">- Hjalmar Söderberg, <em>Doktor Glas</em></div>

+"There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies and the other way is to make it so complicated that there are no obvious deficiencies."

+<div class="attrib">– C.A.R.
+Hoare, <em>The 1980 ACM Turing Award Lecture</em></div>